Tacoman369/MM3D-Randomizer/README.md

 A Majora's Mask 3D Randomization Project

-Still a work in progress.
+Still very much so a work in progress.
+DO NOT ATTEMPT TO USE

-Bug reports and dev updates on discord
+MOST ALL OF THE CODE IS NOT FINAL AND SHOULD ONLY BE USED FOR REFERNCE.

-MM3DR Discord: https://discord.gg/EVvzb6varj
+Bug reports, dev updates, and collaboration on discord MM3DR Discord: https://discord.gg/EVvzb6varj
 Workspace Trello board: https://trello.com/b/EuIb8xde/majoras-mask-3d-randomizer